The Burning Bed

+The Burning Bed is a 1984 American true crime biographical television film about domestic violence.
+It was directed by Robert Greenwald.
+The screenplay was written by Rose Leiman Goldemberg, based on the 1980 autobiographical book "The Burning Bed", by Faith McNulty.

-The Burning Bed is a 1984 American television crime drama film directed by Robert Greenwald and starring Farrah Fawcett, Paul Le Mat, Richard Masur, Grace Zabriskie, and James Callahan.
-Adapted by Rose Leiman Goldemberg from the 1980 non-fiction novel of the same name by Faith McNulty, it follows battered housewife Francine Hughes and her trial for the murder of her abusive ex-husband, James Berlin "Mickey" Hughes.
-Hughes set fire to the bed her husband was sleeping in at their Dansville, Michigan home on March 9, 1977, after thirteen years of physical domestic abuse at his hands.
+The Burning Bed stars Farrah Fawcett, Paul Le Mat, Richard Masur, Grace Zabriskie, and James Callahan.

+The movie tells the story of a battered housewife,Francine Hughes, her past, and her courtroom trial for the murder of her abusive ex-husband, James Berlin "Mickey" Hughes.

+The real-life Francine set fire to the bed her husband was sleeping in at their Dansville, Michigan, home on March 9, 1977, after thirteen years of physical domestic abuse at his hands.

-It aired on NBC on October 8, 1984.
-The film premiered with a household share of 36.2, ranking it the seventeenth highest rated movie to air on network television and NBC's highest rated television movie.
+The Burning Bed aired on NBC on October 8, 1984.
+It premiered with a household share of 36.2.
+It is the seventeenth highest rated movie to air on network television, and NBC's highest rated television movie.

 The Burning Bed was met with critical acclaim, receiving eight nominations at the 37th Primetime Emmy Awards.

-It was also nominated for three Golden Globe Awards, with Le Mat winning the award for Best Supporting Actor in a Miniseries or Television Film.
+It was also nominated for three Golden Globe Awards; of these, Paul Le Mat won the Golden Globe award for Best Supporting Actor in a Miniseries or Television Film.